 No Performance Criteria and Termination of Employment: There are no performance criteria for the vesting of RSUs, provided that the Participant must remain in continuous employment with the Company (or a subsidiary of the Company) from the date of grant through each of the vesting dates of RSUs.
-Unvested RSUs will not vest and will be forfeited if a Participant's employment with the Company (or a subsidiary of the Company) ceases for any reason prior to the applicable vesting date(s) of the RSUs, except that in the event of the retirement of the Participant (as agreed to by the President & Chief Executive Officer of the Company and as confirmed by the Committee) or the death or long term disability of the Participant (as confirmed by the Committee) while employed by the Company (or a subsidiary of the Company), RSUs may vest and Class B non-voting shares be issued in whole or in part, as determined in the discretion of the President and CEO of the Company and subject to and only after the approval of the Committee.
-Vesting of RSUs and the issuance of related Class B non-voting shares to retiring Participants, disabled Participants or estates of deceased Participants, will be made on the same dates as vesting of RSUs and issuances of Class B non-voting shares to other Participants under the RSU Plan in accordance with the terms of the RSU Plan.
+Unvested RSUs will not vest and will be forfeited if a Participant's employment with the Company (or a subsidiary of the Company) ceases for any reason prior to the applicable vesting date(s) of the RSUs, except that in the event of the retirement of the Participant (as agreed to by the President & Chief Executive Officer of the Company and as confirmed by the Committee) or the death or long term disability of the Participant (as confirmed by the Company (or a subsidiary of the Company), RSUs may vest and Class B non-voting shares be issued in whole or in part, as determined in the discretion of the President and CEO of the Company and subject to and only after the approval of the Committee.
+Vesting of RSUs and the issuance of related Class B non-voting shares to retiring Participants, disabled Participants or estates of deceased Participants, will be made on the same dates as vesting of RSUs and issuances of Class B non-voting shares to retiring Participants, disabled Participants or estates of deceased Participants, will be made on the same dates as vesting of RSUs and issuances of Class B non-voting shares to retiring Participants, disabled Participants or estates of deceased Participants under the RSU Plan in accordance with the terms of the RSU Plan.